MeqdadDev/image-classifier-using-python-article/README.md

 * Image Processing (Basics of OpenCV)
 * Machine Learning Lifecycle

+_Note_: This code is tested on Windows environment.

 ### Steps for Building Image Classifier
 #### (In our case)